Vict0r-Git/DevOps-group3/use-cases/use-case-16.md

 3. 15 data of cities are sorted
 4. The data is displayed to the analyst

-### Extension
+### EXTENSIONS
-2. Incorrect data from database are fetched
+-  2.Incorrect data from database are fetched.
-    - The request is sent again
+    - The request is sent again.
-4. The data is not shown to analyst
+-  4.The data is not shown to analyst.
-    - The request is sent again
+    - The request is sent again.
 ----------------------
 ### SCHEDULE
 Due Date: 2/2/2024